USB-A vs. USB-C

 USB Versions

-Since the release of USB in the mid-1990s, different USB versions have been released throughout the years.
+Different USB versions have been released throughout the years.
 The main difference between each version is the data transfer speed and the connection types that it's available with.
-You can see a rundown of the different versions below.
-USB 3.0 was initially released in 2008, and its name was changed to USB 3.1 Gen 1 after USB 3.1's release in 2013, so both titles can be used interchangeably.
+You can see a breakdown of the different versions below.
+Some versions have different generations, which is what happened with the different USB 3.0 versions released in 2008, 2013, and 2017.
+USB 3.0 and newer are also marketed as SuperSpeed due to their increased speeds.

 USB Versions USB 1.0